tlevine/ypotf/docs/interacting.rst

 Messages to the list members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Messages to list members are the whole point of ypotf, of course.
+In response to a message to list members, ypotf sends a confirmation email.
+If the confirmation succeeds, the original email gets sent to all members of the list with the following email headers.

+From
+    The address that sent the email
+To
+    The mailing list email address
+Reply-To
+    The mailing list email address

+People can send messages to the list regardless of whether they are subscribed as list members; subscription determines only whether people receive emails.

 Note that ypotf does not allow you to send messages with the following subject lines, case-insensitive.